Billplz/Billplz-for-PrestaShop-1.6/README.md

-# Billplz for Prestashop 1.6
+# Billplz for PrestaShop 1.6
-Accept payment using Billplz for Prestashop 1.6
+Accept payment using Billplz for PrestaShop 1.6

 # Billplz for Prestashop 1.7 is under development! #